albertomontesg/davis-interactive/README.md

 This is a framework to evaluate interactive segmentation models over the [DAVIS 2017](http://davischallenge.org/index.html) dataset.
 The code aims to provide an easy-to-use interface to test and validate interactive segmentation models.

-This is the tool that will be used to evaluate the interactive track on the DAVIS Challenge on Video Object Segmentation 2018.
-More info about the challenge on the [website](http://davischallenge.org/challenge2018/interactive.html).
+This is the tool used to evaluate the interactive track on the DAVIS Challenge on Video Object Segmentation 2018.
+More info about the challenge on the [official website](http://davischallenge.org/challenge2018/interactive.html).

 You can find an example of how to use the package in the following repository: